Gardener by Nature

 Upcoming Events

-Learn the necessary components for creating a landscape that supports insects, birds, and other wildlife while also meeting the needs of the human inhabitants.
-Participants will see native plants in a garden setting and learn strategies for creating plantings that are sustainable and maintainable.
-Identifying and encouraging native plants in your garden or natural areas not only benefits wildlife, it also connects your garden to thesurrounding natural community.
+Learn how to develop a residential landscape that supports insects, birds, and other wildlife while also meeting the needs of the human inhabitants.
+Participants will see native plants in a garden setting and learn strategies for creating their own sustainable and maintainable plantings.
+Identifying and encouraging native plants in your garden or natural areas not only benefits wildlife, it also connects your garden to the surrounding natural community.

 2 to 4 p.m.